marussiakuz/java-explore-with-me/README.md

 ## The application is a platform where you can offer an event (from an exhibition to going to the cinema or to a concert) and gather a company to participate in it.

 ### It's represented by two services:
-`the main service` is responsible for all business logic, `the second service` is responsible for collecting event viewing statistics and allows you to make various selections to analyze the operation of the application.
+`main service` is responsible for all business logic, `stat service` is responsible for collecting event viewing statistics and allows you to make various selections to analyze the operation of the application.

 <br/>